• Skip to primary navigation

 Notes

-• Hot oil makes a crispier fritter, so don’t be afraid of using oil
+• Hot oil helps create a crispier fritter, so don’t be afraid to use enough.

-• Make each fritter not to thick, this will ensure it cooks through completely
+• Keep each fritter on the thinner side to ensure it cooks through completely.

 Nutrition